SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 6 - Reactive Planning in Static Environments/Module 6 - Reactive Planning in Static Environments.md

 > - Understand how these constraints impact our planner
 > - Handle these constraints in the planning process using dynamic windowing

 Hello everyone, and welcome to our final lesson in module six.
-In this video, we'll discuss how to augment the trajectory rollout algorithm we developed in the previous lesson with a technique known as dynamic windowing.
-Dynamic windowing will allow us to place linear and angular acceleration constraints on the vehicle's trajectory, in order to promote comfort as the vehicle progresses between planning cycles.
-Specifically, by the end of this video, you should be able to add acceleration constraints to the bicycle model derived in course one, and you should be able to modify the trajectory rollout algorithm to accommodate these new constraints using dynamic windowing.
+In this video, we'll discuss how to augment the trajectory rollout algorithm we developed in the previous lesson with a technique known as dynamic windowing. **Dynamic windowing will allow us to place linear and angular acceleration constraints on the vehicle's trajectory, in order to promote comfort as the vehicle progresses between planning cycles.** Specifically, by the end of this video, you should be able to add acceleration constraints to the bicycle model derived in course one, and you should be able to modify the trajectory rollout algorithm to accommodate these new constraints using dynamic windowing.
 Let's get started.

 ---

 ### 1. Recall : Kinematic Bicycle Model

 First, let's revisit lesson one where we discussed the kinematic equations for a bicycle model.
-Essentially, the two inputs to the bicycle model are the linear velocity in the steering angle, which change the position and heading of the robot over time.
+Essentially, the two inputs to the bicycle model are **the linear velocity in the steering angle**, which change the position and **heading of the robot over time**.
 One thing to notice with this entire set of kinematic equations is that there is no consideration of higher-order terms, such as acceleration or jerk.
 These higher-order terms are what cause discomfort for passengers in the car, so we should try to address this in our kinematic model.
 Even without incorporating the full dynamic models discussed in course one into the trajectory planning process, we can restrict the selected inputs to consider the effects of rapid changes on ride comfort.

 ![1565615052965](assets/1565615052965.png)